connorkuehl/wording/README.md

   - [ ] Total attempts
   - [ ] Number of correct guesses
   - [ ] The time it took a player to guess correctly
-- [x] A player can submit a guess so long as the amount of previous guesses does not exceed the maximum allowed for the puzzle.
 - [x] The UI presents visual feedback for guesses:
   - [x] Gray means a letter is not included in the word.
   - [x] Yellow means a letter is included in the word but is in the wrong